 Even industry representatives, who have historically portrayed moderate drinking as part of a well-balanced life, now echo this point.

-Amanda Berger, vice president for and health with the Distilled Spirits Council, criticized certain aspects of the new research but conceded that “no one should drink alcohol to obtain potential health benefits,” according to the New York Times.
+Amanda Berger, vice president for science and health with the Distilled Spirits Council, criticized certain aspects of the new research but conceded that “no one should drink alcohol to obtain potential health benefits,” according to the New York Times.

 There’s still something to be said for alcohol, in White’s opinion, when you factor in the enjoyment it brings some people.